bitfinance-ecosystem/staking-dashboard/frontend/README.md

 ### Deploy

-Create the bundle to deploy Lunie you can run:
+Create the bundle to deploy BitFinance staking dashboard you can run:

 ```bash
 yarn build